Practical Small Animal Ultrasound: AFAST Scanning Techniques

 Ultrasound gives you a window into your emergency patient at the point-of-care for a confident diagnosis.
 Without having to move your distressed patient, you can use the AFAST findings to direct the right course of treatment and immediately start stabilizing your patient.

-Dr. Edwards will share high-definition ultrasound imaging – comparing healthy to abnormal anatomy – to help you hone your interpretation skills and more quickly and accurately diagnose pathologies.
-You'll learn to identify free fluid, to assess its significance in your patient and to find out whether the fluid is pleural, pericardial, retroperitoneal or abdominal.
-You'll also learn about recent advances in AFAST scanning such as techniques used to screen for canine anaphylaxis.
+Dr. Edwards shares high-definition ultrasound imaging – comparing healthy to abnormal anatomy – to help you hone your interpretation skills and more quickly and accurately diagnose pathologies.
+You’ll learn to identify free fluid, to assess its significance in your patient and to find out whether the fluid is pleural, pericardial, retroperitoneal or abdominal.
+You’ll also learn about recent advances in AFAST scanning such as techniques used to screen for canine anaphylaxis.

 AFAST® is service marked and proprietary to FASTVet.com for educational purposes to uphold excellence in teaching standards.
 Clarius has been granted one time use of this term for the webinar.
 FASTVet.com is owned by Drs.
 Greg Lisciandro, DVM, DABVP, DACVECC and Stephanie Lisciandro, DACVIM (SAIM) and an education website with annual membership and RACE-approved Courses in AFAST®, TFAST®, Vet BLUE® and Global FAST®.
 Dr. Greg Lisciandro is the creator of these standardized AFAST®, TFAST®, Vet BLUE® and Global FAST® ultrasound examinations.